Tropical Storm Ida

 Multi-Agency Resource Centers (MARC) are designed to allow individuals access to relief services and information that can aide in the recovery process.
 When MARCs are available they will be posted below.

 The U.S. Small Business Administration (SBA) launched two Business Recovery Centers (BRC) in New Jersey.
 BRCs assist businesses with one-on-one assistance in submitting SBA disaster loan applications for physical and economic damages due to the remnants of Hurricane Ida.
-The filing deadline to return applications for physical property damage is Nov.
-4, 2021.
+New Jersey Business owners should submit their loan applications for physical damages even if they have not settled with their insurance company as the filing deadline (Nov.
+4, 2021) to return applications for physical property damage is quickly approaching.
 The deadline to return economic injury applications is June 6, 2022.
 See the press release here.

 Operation Hope's Financial Disaster Recovery Program provides supportive services and advocates for renters, homeowners, and small business owners impacted by disaster.
 Services may include assistance with FEMA applications, Small Business Loans, obtaining copies of destroyed documents, foreclosure prevention, and damaged homes.
 Individuals can call the HOPE Coalition America Hotline at 888-388-HOPE (4675).
 Learn more here English or Spanish.